StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/create-a-feeder.md

     ---

-12. Create a function to map fields from the external system to TheHive’s format:
+12. Create a function to map fields from the external system to TheHive format:

     !!! info "Feeder function"
         Once created, the function is automatically added to the [functions list](../manage-functions/about-functions.md) with the type *feeder*.

     **- Function name**